thoth-station/adviser/docs/source/pipeline.rst

 each and every package-version combination.

-If all the steps on a state accept the given package, a newly created state (this `corresponds to taking an action from a state to a new state in a Markov Decision Process <introduction_rl>`) is added to the resolver beam as a state to be considered during resolver run, respecting :ref:`beam width parameter
+If all the steps on a state accept the given package, a newly created state (this :ref:`corresponds to taking an action from a state to a new state in a Markov Decision Process <introduction_rl>`) is added to the resolver beam as a state to be considered during resolver run, respecting :ref:`beam width parameter
 <beam_width>`.